 Does your organization have too many steps in your standard sales process?
 If so, your team may struggle to accurately forecast deals because they can’t identify where each prospect stands in the sales funnel.

 If you’re not sure if your sales process is too complicated, try explaining it to someone outside the sales department.
 Blank stares and vague head nods indicate a potential problem.
 Audit your sales process and eliminate anything redundant or unclear—keeping on the essential components.

 Sales managers need the appropriates resources to ensure sales forecast accuracy and speed up sales pipeline.
 Take a look at the tools within your sales technology stack.
 Where is your team running into the most roadblocks and inefficiencies?

 Talk with your reps and managers to see where the biggest areas of frustration are.
 You may be able to address it with a new policy, tool, or application.

 Sales forecasting doesn’t have to be prone to inaccuracies.
 You can improve your numbers and speed up your sales pipeline using the five strategies mentioned in today’s blog post.

 Contact ZoomInfo today to learn how a B2B data provider can transform your sales efforts.

-About the author: Kevin Mannion is GM North America at Datahug by CallidusCloud, the Complete Revenue Generation Platform.
+Kevin Mannion is GM North America at Datahug by CallidusCloud, the Complete Revenue Generation Platform.
 He has over ten years experience in management consulting, CRM, SaaS, Marketing, and scaling sales teams.
 He joined Datahug to help change how organizations build, run, and scale their sales and business development efforts.